carj/pyPreservica/docs/index.rst

 Why Should I Use This?
 ----------------------

-The goal of pyPreservica is to allow people to make use of the Preservica REST API.
+The goal of pyPreservica is to allow people to make use of the Preservica REST API without having to manage the underlying REST HTTPS requests and XML parsing.

 Features
 --------

+-  Fetch and Update Entity Objects (Folders, Assets, Content Objects)
+-  Add and Update External Identifiers
+-  Add and Update Descriptive Metadata fragments
+-  Retrive Representations, Generations & Bistreams
+-  Download digital files

 Installation